JackSloaner/TLAP-Exercises/README.md

 ## How to use
 1. Clone this repository onto your local machine
 2. To run the programs as they are already set up in `int main()`, simply navigate to the chosen program's file, in which you will find a pre-compiled executable file, enter `./{filename}` into the command line to run the program
-3. (optional) If you want to make changes to the code in `int main()` to test out the different functions in a given program, you will have to install a C++ compiler to compile and execute your new code.
-Here are download links for different operating systems:
+3. (optional) If you want to make changes to the code in `int main()` to test out the different functions in a given program, you will first have to install a C++ compiler to compile and execute your new code.
+Here are the steps for the different operating systems:
-- [Windows](https://sourceforge.net/projects/mingw/): Install the latest supported release.
+- Windows: Install the latest supported release [here](https://sourceforge.net/projects/mingw/).
 - Mac: Enter the following line into your command line to download Xcode command line tools: `xcode-select --install`.
-- [Linux](https://linuxize.com/post/how-to-install-gcc-compiler-on-ubuntu-18-04/): Follow outlined steps in this article
+- Linux: Follow outlined steps in this [article](https://linuxize.com/post/how-to-install-gcc-compiler-on-ubuntu-18-04/)
 4. (optional) Once you have dowloaded the compiler, navigate to the program you would like to edit.
 Once you have made your changes, enter `g++ {filename.cpp}` into the command line to compile code.
 To run your new code, enter `./a.out` into the command line.

 ## Highlighted Programs